client9/misspell/README.md

 [strings.Replacer](https://golang.org/pkg/strings/#Replacer) which is
 a implementation or variation of the
 [Aho–Corasick algorithm](https://en.wikipedia.org/wiki/Aho–Corasick_algorithm).
-This makes multiple substring matches *simultaneously*
+This makes multiple substring matches *simultaneously*.

 In addition this uses multiple CPU cores to work on multiple files.